The Mum I Am vs. The Mum I Planned To Be

 Our Parenting Expectations start before we even have kids!

 One problem with Pregnancy is it is just too darn long.
-Nine long months for an expectant mum to plan and over think everything.
+Nine long months for an expectant mum or parent to plan and overthink everything, and I mean everything.
 Nine months for expectant mums to come up with a list of rules and expectations that they are adamant they will achieve.

 Common expectations expectant mums have

 - I will not use pain relief during childbirth

 - I will exclusively breastfeed for 12 months